Qub3k/subjective-exp-consistency-check/README.md

 ```

 Executing the script this way we ask it to process all 168 stimuli from the first experiment of the HDTV Phase
 I test. **Please be advised that this may take long time to finish**.
-Our internal trials on consumer-grade laptop (as
+Our internal trials on a consumer-grade laptop (as
-of 2020) indicate that it takes around 5 minutes to process a single stimulus.
+of 2020) indicate that it takes around 5 minutes to process a single stimulus
+(which corresponds to 14 hours of processing for the entire VQEG HDTV Phase I study).
 This is why the script supports
 batch processing.
 More details on this subject are in [the Batch Processing section](#batch-processing).

 # Run Only the G-test